 When using a cryptographic hash function, we must not be able to find a pre-image by looking at a hash.
-A pre-image is what we call a value that produces a certain specific hash when used as input to a hash function.
+A pre-image is what we call a value that produces a certain specific hash when used as input to a hash function — the plaintext value.
 Hence, a cryptographic hash function is designed to be resistant to pre-image attacks; it must be pre-image resistant.
 So if an attacker knows a hash, it is computationally infeasible to find any input that hashes to that given output.
 This property is what makes hashing one of the foundations of bitcoin and blockchains.

 If you are curious about how a hash function works, this Wikipedia article provides all the details about how the Secure Hash Algorithm 2 (SHA-2) works.